Dhayananth1511/AI-Powered-Parametric-Income-Protection-for-Food-Delivery-Workers/README.md

 ## Our Solution

-GigShield is an **AI-powered parametric micro-insurance platform** built exclusively for food delivery partners on Zomato and Swiggy.
+GigShield is an **AI-powered parametric micro-insurance platform** built exclusively for food delivery partners on Zomato and Swiggy and it is platform independent.

 ### ⚡ How GigShield Works (At a Glance)